-Have any questions about the Pinarello Dogma F12 frameset?
-Give us a call during business hours, or send us an email any time to firstname.lastname@example.org.
+Have any questions about the Pinarello Dogma F12 Frameset?
+Give us a call during shop hours, or send us an email any time to email@example.com.